Gab071/Eight_Puzzle/README.md

 ## Overview

-Eight Puzzle is a game where goal is to move tiles to get desired order of tiles.
+Eight Puzzle is a game where the goal is to move tiles to get desired order of tiles.
 Programmed in Python.

 ## How to use